Wi-Fi Troubleshooting On Campus

 • Disconnect any personal mini-switches or access points.
 These are not allowed to be used on campus as they cause significant interruption to the campus network

-What to do if that doesn't work?
+What to do if that doesn't work? my devices

 If you're unable to gain internet access on the UST-Open network, you can add your device or computer to our network ISE server using its "MAC Address" to have un-interrupted access capabilities for 300 days using the process below.